-Turf and Carryall vehicles are equipped with an ArmorFlex[®] front body and an all-aluminum rear body and cargo bed.
-Use only commercially available automotive cleaners with a sponge or soft cloth for normal cleaning.
+Transportation vehicles are equipped with ArmorFlex® front bodies and either ArmorFlex or all-aluminum rear bodies.
+The four-passenger TransPorter vehicle has an aluminum cargo bed.
+The center bodies of Villager 6 and Villager 8 vehicles are ABS/DR acrylic material.
+Use only commercially available automotive cleaner with a sponge or soft cloth for normal cleaning.
 A garden hose at normal residential water pressure is adequate.
 To remove oxidation or discoloration from aluminum, use a commercially available aluminum cleaner paste and fine grade (No. 00) steel wool.

-Club Car does not recommend any type of pressure washer or steam cleaning.
-Such a process will expose electrical components to moisture.
+Club Car does not recommend any type of pressure washing or steam cleaning.
+Such a process (especially if the vehicle has an ArmorFlex rear body that has been removed) will expose electrical components to moisture.
 Moisture entering electrical components can result in water damage and subsequent component failure.